 Those readers familiar with frontier lore have likely heard of Hugh Glass.
-If not, author and American history professor Jon Coleman introduces the luckless mountain man in the brutal opening paragraph to his new book:
+You’re certainly familiar with the myth behind his story if you’ve caught The Revenant on the big-screen.
+If not, author and American history professor Jon Coleman introduces the luckless mountain man in the brutal opening paragraph to Here Lies Hugh Glass:

 Hugh Glass nearly ended his days as meat.
 In August 1823 a female grizzly bear attacked him.
 She caught him as he scrambled up a tree, slicing a gash with a fore-claw from scalp to hamstring.
 She bit his head, punctured his throat and ripped a hunk from his rear.
 The bear tore him “nearly to peases” and actually swallowed a few mouthfuls before Glass’ associates shot and killed her.
 Expecting his hunter to die soon, Colonel Andrew Henry bribed two men to wait and bury the body.
 The expedition traveled on, and after six days the death watchers left, too, abandoning their comrade, who was still sucking breaths through a punctured trachea.
 Unable to walk, subsisting on insects, snakes and carrion, an enraged Glass crawled and hiked 200 miles to Fort Kiowa to kill those who had left him to die.